lunarlab-gatech/SLIDE_SLAM/README.md

 If you want to terminate this program, go to the last terminal window and press `Enter` to kill all the tmux sessions.

 **Option 2:** If you prefer not to use this tmux script, please refer to the `roslaunch` commands inside this tmux script and execute those commands by yourself, or using the detailed instructions found [here](https://github.com/XuRobotics/SLIDE_SLAM/wiki#run-lidar-raw-bags-detailed-instructions).

+# Troubleshoot
+**Rate of segmentation:**
+- When running on your own data, we recommend to throttle the segmentation topic (segmented point cloud or images) rate to 2-4 Hz to avoid computation delay in the front end, especially if you’re experiencing performance issues at higher rates.
+Please also update the `expected_segmentation_frequency` parameter in the corresponding `process_cloud_node_*_params.yaml` file as well as the `desired_frequency` in the `infer_node_params.yaml` to the actual rate of the topic.

 # Acknowledgement
 We use GTSAM as the backend.
 We thank [Guilherme Nardari](linkedin.com/in/guilherme-nardari-23ba91a8) for his contributions to this repository.